janhq/jan/docs/docs/about/about.md

 - A desktop client with [Electron](https://www.electronjs.org/)
 - A headless server-mode with [Nodejs](https://nodejs.org/en)
 - Planned support for mobile with [Capacitor](https://capacitorjs.com/)
-- Planned support for python runtime
+- Planned support for Python runtime

 Architecturally, we have made similar choices to the [Next.js Enterprise Javascript Stack](https://vercel.com/templates/next.js/nextjs-enterprise-boilerplate), which is a [battle-tested](https://nextjs.org/showcase/enterprise) framework for building enterprise-grade applications that scale.